auth0-samples/auth0-spring-boot-login-samples/mvc-login/README.md

-# Spring Boot 2 Login - MVC
+# Spring Boot 3 Login - MVC

 This sample demonstrates:

-- Adding authentication with Auth0 to a Spring Boot 2 MVC application
+- Adding authentication with Auth0 to a Spring Boot 3 MVC application
 - Accessing profile information of the authenticated user
 - Only allowing authenticated users to access certain resources

+## Requirements

+- Java 17

 ## Configuration